CS3219-AY2324S1/ay2324s1-course-assessment-g42/README.md

 2. Download Docker Engine if you haven't got it yet, open Docker Engine.
 3. Add .env files with necessary values to `question-service/` and `user-service/`
 4. At the root directory run docker compose up
+5. After all containers are up, access to the application at `localhost:3000`
 ## 📁 Relevant Files for Assignments
 Below are the most relevant files/folders for each assignment.
 There may have been other files involved.
 If the assignment is not specified below, then all files in the tagged commit are relevant for that assignment.